robier/dokman/README.md

 sudo usermod -aG docker ${USER}
 ```

-**Note:** Dokman will populate environment variables with your current user and group id so you can easily create
+**Note:** Dokman will populate environment variables with your current user and group ID, so you can easily create
 shadow user.

 Index